Shahir-Abdullah/Adversarial-Search/README.md

 6. Human and AI will give a move in each turn.
 Except when one fills a box, player will move again.
 ![](Screenshots/game_window_2.png)

-7. The Human Player is the max player here.
+7. The Human Player is the first player here.
 The first one to make a move.
 8. Written in #Python and GUI is made by the python library #tkinter

 # Minimax algorithm :